hectorcanovas/euclid_documentation/euclid_documentation_hcanovas_v2.rst

 1.7.
 MER Cutouts
 ^^^^^^^^^^^^^^^^^^

 It is also possible to download just small portions of the MER (background subtracted) images.
-The get_cutout_ method addresses this particular case, as it allows to download image cutouts and store them locally - for reference, downloading a 1'x1'cutout takes less than one second and the downloaded fits file weights ~5.5 MB.
+The get_cutout_ allows to download image cutouts and store them locally - for reference, downloading a 1'x1'cutout takes less than one second and the downloaded fits file weights ~5.5 MB.
 In the example below, the results of Step 1 above are combined with the "file_path" and "file_name" values obtained from the mosaic_product TAP_ table to create the main input of the get_cutout_ method.

 **Notes:**
 This method...